VictorHumberto01/Tubetinho/README.md

 # Tubetinho Bot

-## DISCLAIMER
+## ⚠ Disclaimer
-### This bot is not intended to be used in commercial context.
-I never wanted to infringe any youtube or google policy.
-Use at your own risk.
+**This bot is not intended for commercial use.
+I never intended to infringe any YouTube or Google policies.
+Use at your own risk.**
+Due to the potential issues this bot may cause, I have archived this repository as it is part of my development journey.

+## 📌 About
-Tubetinho is a Discord bot that allows users to play and skip YouTube music within a voice channel.
-This bot uses the commands `play`, `skip`, `stop`, `loop` and `queue_` to manage music playback.
+Tubetinho is a Discord bot that allows users to play and manage YouTube music in a voice channel.
+It supports commands for playback, queue management, and looping songs.

-Please note that Tubetinho is a Discord bot that requires a host computer to function.
-The bot will run continuously on the host computer and must be connected to the internet in order to function properly.
-Additionally, depending on the usage of the bot, the host computer may require adequate processing power and memory to handle the tasks performed by the bot.
-It is recommended to host the bot on a dedicated server or on a computer that is capable of running the bot without impacting other tasks.

-## Commands
+## 🎵 Commands

-Here is a list of available commands:

--   `/play [query]`: Plays the audio from the provided YouTube song or link in the voice channel.
+- **`/play [query]`** → Plays audio from a YouTube song based on the provided search or link.
--   `/skip`: Skips the current song and plays the next song in the queue.
+- **`/skip`** → Skips the current song and plays the next one in the queue.
--   `/queue_`: Displays the number of song in the queue.
+- **`/queue_`** → Displays the number of songs in the queue.
--   `/stop`: Stops the current song and clears the song queue.
+- **`/stop`** → Stops playback and clears the queue.
--   `/loop [query]` : Plays the song provided in the command endlessly until the 'stop' comand is used.
+- **`/loop [query]`** → Plays the specified song on loop until the `/stop` command is used.

+---

+# Tubetinho Bot (Português)

+## ⚠ Aviso
+**Este bot não deve ser utilizado para fins comerciais.
+Nunca tive a intenção de infringir qualquer política do YouTube ou do Google.
+Use por sua conta e risco.**
+Devido aos possíveis problemas que este bot pode causar, arquivei este repositório, pois faz parte da minha trajetória como desenvolvedor.

+## 📌 Sobre
+O Tubetinho é um bot para Discord que permite tocar e gerenciar músicas do YouTube em um canal de voz.
+Ele suporta comandos para reprodução, controle da fila e looping de músicas.

+## 🎵 Comandos

+- **`/play [query]`** → Reproduz o áudio de uma música do YouTube com base na pesquisa ou link fornecido.
+- **`/skip`** → Pula a música atual e toca a próxima da fila.
+- **`/queue_`** → Exibe o número de músicas na fila.
+- **`/stop`** → Para a reprodução e limpa a fila de músicas.
+- **`/loop [query]`** → Reproduz a música especificada em loop até que o comando `/stop` seja utilizado.